 - All levels: If there are still not enough players even with these adjustments, and there is a player available who has already played the adventure, they can join the table, playing for no credit.

-Replaying for No Credit: This is only allowed if the alternative is for the table not to go off.
-Players should record any items or resources expended and may be given a blank Chronicle for this purpose.
-This is an exception to the restriction that you should never assign more than one copy of a Chronicle to a given character.
+Replaying for No Credit: This is only allowed if the alternative is for the table not to play.
+Players must record any items or resources expended and may be given a blank Chronicle for this purpose.
+This is an exception to the rule that you cannot assign more than one copy of a single adventure's chronicle to a given character.

-Table Maximums: Tables cannot have seven or more players.
+Table Maximum: Tables cannot have seven or more players.

 The GM will provide you with a sign-in sheet to record your character’s name, Organized Play ID, Character Number, level and faction, as well as any contact information the GM needs to be able to get chronicles to you.
 If you are playing a pregenerated character, then the character number is the number of the character who will receive credit for the adventure.